oconnedk/javascript-get-started/guide/language-object-oriented.md

 Here, we've used the simple object notation (see above) to create an entry (`entry`) which has the properties: `firstName`, `surname`, `address` and `postcode`.

-We now want to add the date of birth to the list - to ensure, for exaple, that only adults are in the list.
+We now want to add the date of birth to the list - to ensure, for example, that only adults are in the list.

 ```javascript
 let list = [];